Bowel cancer life insurance

 There are a couple of options for different types of medical checks which are:

-- GP report (GPR) is a medical report obtained by the insurer directly from your GP
+- GP report (GPR) which is a medical report obtained by the insurer directly from your GP

 - Tele-medical which is a telephone-based medical questionnaire that is usually done by a qualified nurse